AnggaR96s/Reforestation/README.md

-## I asked a frenchman if he played video games.
-He said "Wii"
+## What do you call a boy who stopped digging holes?
+Douglas.